 Heatstroke requires emergency treatment.
 Untreated heatstroke can quickly damage your brain, heart, kidneys and muscles.
 The damage worsens the longer treatment is delayed, increasing your risk of serious complications or death.

 - High body temperature.
-A body temperature of 104 F (40 C) or higher is the main sign of heatstroke.
+A core body temperature of 104 F (40 C) or higher, obtained with a rectal thermometer, is the main sign of heatstroke.

 - Altered mental state or behavior.
 Confusion, agitation, slurred speech, irritability, delirium, seizures and coma can all result from heatstroke.

 - Alteration in sweating.
 In heatstroke brought on by hot weather, your skin will feel hot and dry to the touch.
-However, in heatstroke brought on by strenuous exercise, your skin may feel moist.
+However, in heatstroke brought on by strenuous exercise, your skin may feel dry or slightly moist.

 - Nausea and vomiting.
 You may feel sick to your stomach or vomit.